 A closeup of the sausages nestled in the beans and tomato sauce

-You can cook this casserole ahead and reheat easily.
-It comes with my guarantee that your whole family will love it, AND makes even better leftovers.
+You can make this casserole ahead of time and reheat it with ease.
+It comes with my guarantee that the whole family will love it, and it’s even better the next day as leftovers.

 Italian sausage and beans from overhead

-I like to use sweet Italian sausages, this offsets any spice in the sauce.
-You can also use spicy Italian sausage and adjust the spice level of the sauce to your liking or even a plain, mild Italian sausage.
+I like to use sweet Italian sausage, as it balances and offsets any spice in the sauce.
+If you prefer more heat, spicy Italian sausage works just as well — simply adjust the seasoning to suit your taste.
+A plain or mild Italian sausage is also a great option.

 Sauce spice level